Analysis | Odds, analysis and post positions for the 2021 Preakness Stakes

 Jockey: David Cohen

-A seventh-place finish in the Kentucky Derby didn’t stop Keepmeinmind from coming back two weeks later, although perhaps it should have.
+A seventh-place finish in the Kentucky Derby didn’t stop Keepmeinmind’s handlers from coming back two weeks later, although perhaps it should have.
 The colt is winless in three starts this year, while his best Brisnet speed figure as a 3-year-old, 91 in the Derby, is seven points lower than his best juvenile performance.
-In other words, this horse appears to be regressing as he gets older, not advancing like we’d want to see in a true contender.
+In other words, this horse appears to be regressing as he gets older, not advancing as you would want to see in a contender.

 No. 3 Medina Spirit (9-5)